acrylic slide

 • water

-• salts, to control set time
+• salt (typically sodium chloride), to control set time

 Placement

-Sodium silicate grouts can be pumped separately and mixed at the placement point continuously, or batched and then pumped as a single stream.
+Colloidal silica grouts can be pumped separately and mixed at the placement point continuously, or batched and then pumped as a single stream.
 Pumping method is generally means & methods and varies depends on site conditions, geology, and a host of other factors.

 Colloidal silicate grouts do not expand, and are slightly more viscous than water.
 Their low viscosity allows them to be pumped relatively quickly, without fracturing the treatment zone.
 This type of grout will not permeate clays, but is excellent for silts and sands.